eternoendless/blog/src/content/post/why-you-should-be-commenting-your-code.md

 Without a good test description, developers need to reverse-engineer the test to figure out the reasoning behind it – once again, a tedious, error-prone task.
 A good test description, however, should provide enough information about _intent_ to help developers understand what the test's author was attempting to verify in the first place.

 I personally like the Gherkin syntax to explain test cases.
-Here is an example of that in a Docblock header a PhpUnit test case:
+Here is an example of that in a Docblock header from a PhpUnit test case:

 ```php
 /**